telliott99/MySwift/functions.rst

 (I reformated the closure).
 Personally, I don't see what the big deal is.
 I prefer the named function for this one.

 Where they do come in handy is for callbacks.
-If we start a dialog to obtain a filename, we pass into the dialog code where we want to go after the name is obtained.
+If we start a dialog to obtain a filename, we can pass into the dialog the code where we want execution to go after the name is obtained.